Why is My NBN Slow?

 Reason #3: Distance from the Node

 The maximum distance for an FTTN connection is around 1.5km but can be as low as 400m.
-Anything beyond that will result in a slower connection.
 The farther that the signal has to travel through the wire, the greater the chance for the speed to degrade accordingly.
+It can also be impacted by the quality of the copper wires being used.

 What you can do